-EMC's WILWorks Youth in Manufacturing Program is focused on expanding skills and paths to employment in manufacturing for youth.
+EMC's WILWorks Youth in Manufacturing Program is focused on expanding skills and paths to employment in manufacturing for youth aged 16-20.
 The goal is for youth to have the opportunity to gain work experience and explore careers in the manufacturing sector.
 Summer or seasonal employment opportunities are eligible.

-What Kind of Roles are Eligible?
+What kind of roles are eligible?